 Physical therapy students at Samford University have been using the Anatomage Table to apply anatomy concepts into medical diagnoses and physical therapy examinations.
-The Table has facilitating self-study sessions and improving the anatomy learning process for students.
+Also, the Table has been facilitating self-study sessions and improving the anatomy learning process for students.